BP p.l.c.

 17 Nov 2021

-Their ask — BP requests raising the 2030 sustainable aviation fuel target from 5% to 10%.
+Message — BP requests raising the 2030 sustainable aviation fuel target from 5% to 10%.
 They want recycled carbon fuels included to support waste-to-fuel pathways.
 BP seeks flexibility to comply based on total EU supplies rather than individual airports, and wants SAF to count toward multiple regulations.1234

-How it helps them — This would expand market opportunities for BP's existing refining capacity and SAF production capabilities.56
+Why — This would expand market opportunities for BP's existing refining capacity and SAF production capabilities.56

-Who loses — Higher targets could increase fuel costs for airlines and passengers in short-term.7
+Impact — Higher targets could increase fuel costs for airlines and passengers in short-term.7

 17 Nov 2021